GNS3/gns3-server/docs/index.rst

 GNS3 expose two type of endpoints:

   * Controller
-  * Hypervisor
+  * Compute

 Controller API Endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The controller manage all the running topologies.
 The controller
 has knowledge of everything on in GNS3.
 If you want to create and
 manage a topology it's here.
-The controller will call the hypervisor API
+The controller will call the compute API
 when needed.

 In a standard GNS3 installation you have one controller and one or many
-hypervisors.
+computes.

 .. toctree::
    :glob: